-Application of Floquet Theory
+3.1.
+Application of Floquet theory

-Floquet theory is a branch of mathematics for analysis of LTV systems $\dot{x} = [A(t)]x$ with periodic system matrices [A(t)] = [A(t+T)].
+Floquet theory is a branch of mathematics for analysis of LTV systems $\dot{\mathbf{x}} = [A(t)]\mathbf{x}$ with periodic system matrices [A(t)] = [A(t+T)].
 One of the main results of Floquet theory is that it is always possible to transform such a system into one that is LTI via a time-periodic transformation.
-The resulting LTI system may be easily analyzed using the tools of linear systems theory, and it will share stability properties with the original LTV system.18 Floquet theory has been used as an analytic tool in work on formation flying before,19 but the perturbation-based application in this paper is new.
+The resulting LTI system may be easily analyzed using the tools of linear systems theory, and it will share stability properties with the original LTV system (Nayfeh and Mook, 1979).
+Floquet theory has been used as an analytic tool in work on formation flying before (Inalhan et al., 2002), but the perturbation-based application in this paper is new.